The online assessments in FastBridge can be accessed for administration in three ways:

 - A timer indicates the test is ready to be taken.

 - A green check mark indicates the test has already been taken.

 - A blue play button indicates the test is in progress, but has not been completed yet.

 - A gray circle with a line through it indicates the test is not available.

 - A single login and password can be assigned to multiple users.

 - Test administrators don't need to keep track of multiple student logins.

-Teachers and other staff can use the group proctor account in situations where they need to access the assessment, but they don't want to see the student scores.
+Teachers and other staff can use the group proctor account in situations where they need to access the assessment, but don't want to see the student scores.

 To set up a Group Proctor account, please see: Adding User Accounts.

-For each individual student assessment, proctors need printable scripts that just include what they should say when.
+For each individual student assessment, proctors need printable scripts that just include what they should say and when.